mdn/content/files/en-us/web/api/html_dom_api/microtask_guide/in_depth/index.md

 The difference between the task queue and the microtask queue is simple but very important:

-- When executing tasks from the task queue, the runtime executes each task that is in the queue at the moment a new iteration of the event loop begins.
-Tasks added to the queue after the iteration begins _will not run until the next iteration_.
+- When a new iteration of the event loop begins, the runtime executes the next task from the task queue.
+Further tasks and tasks added to the queue after the start of the iteration _will not run until the next iteration_.
-- Each time a task exits, and the execution context stack is empty, each microtask in the microtask queue is executed, one after another.
+- Whenever a task exits and the execution context stack is empty, all microtasks in the microtask queue are executed in turn.
 The difference is that execution of microtasks continues until the queue is empty—even if new ones are scheduled in the interim.
 In other words, microtasks can enqueue new microtasks and those new microtasks will execute before the next task begins to run, and before the end of the current event loop iteration.

 ### Problems